-After data migration is completed, but before the database is switched to OceanBase Database, you can perform a performance assessment.
+After data migration is complete, you can perform a performance assessment before switching the database to OceanBase Database.
 This topic describes how to create a full performance assessment task.

 Background information

-Currently, performance evaluation supports replay from an AWS Aurora MySQL database and an AWS MySQL database, a Huawei Cloud RDS MySQL database and a DWS database, an Alibaba Cloud RDS MySQL database and a PolarDB MySQL database, and a GCP MySQL database to an OceanBase database.
+Currently, performance evaluation supports playback from AWS Aurora MySQL databases and AWS MySQL databases, Huawei Cloud RDS MySQL databases and DWS databases, Alibaba Cloud RDS MySQL databases and PolarDB MySQL databases, and GCP MySQL databases to OceanBase databases.

 Prerequisites

-Before you create a full performance evaluation task, you need to obtain the audit logs of the source database.
+Before creating a complete performance evaluation task, you need to obtain the audit logs of the corresponding source database.

-If you set Source Database Type to Aurora MySQL, AWS_MYSQL, RDS_MYSQL, POLAR_MYSQL, or GCP_MYSQL, for more information, see Obtain the traffic file of a database instance.
+If you select Source Database Type as Aurora MySQL, AWS_MYSQL, RDS_MYSQL, POLAR_MYSQL, or GCP_MYSQL, see Obtain traffic files for a database instance for details.

-If you set Source Database Type to HUAWEI_RDS_MySQL, for more information, see Enable SQL audit logs.
+If you select Source Database Type as HUAWEI_RDS_MySQL, see Enable SQL audit logging for details.

-If you set Source Database Type to HUAWEI_DWS, for more information, see Obtain audit logs of a database instance.
+If you select Source Database Type as HUAWEI_DWS, see Export database audit logs for details.

-Before you perform an SQL file replay task, you must enable the SQL audit feature on the target OceanBase Database.
-For more information, see Enable SQL audit.
+Before performing an SQL file playback task, you need to enable the SQL audit feature in the target OceanBase database.
+For details, see Enable SQL audit.

 Limitations

-Only users with the Project Admin or Data Services Admin role can create a full performance evaluation task.
+- Only users with the project roles of Project Administrator or Data Services Administrator can create a complete performance evaluation task.

 Procedure